TheDeveloo/sci-ospt/readme.md

 Used to reuse fetched auth / session cookies
 https://addons.mozilla.org/fr/firefox/addon/a-cookie-manager/

-## flameshot (screenshot)
-### Install

-    apt install flameshot
-### Configuration

- - Open flameshot from the menu
-	 - This should open the flameshot trail icon (a flame - top right of the screen)
- - Right-click on it and select "Configuration"
- - Go to the "General" tab
- - Set "Save Path" to `/kali-share/screenshots`
- - Check "Use fixed path for screenshots to save
- - Preferred save file extension `jpeg`

-### Keyboard shortcuts
-In kali

- - Open the menu
- - Type "keyboard"
- - Open the "Keyboard" application
- - Select the "Application Shortcuts" tab

-Shortcut "Print": `flameshot gui -s`
-Shortcut "Shift+Print": `flameshot gui`

 ## Docker

 ### Install
 https://www.kali.org/docs/containers/installing-docker-on-kali/

 To install Docker on Kali you need to remember that there is already a package named “docker”, therefore Docker has to be installed under a different name.
 If you install docker you will not end up with the container version.
 The version we will be installing is named docker.io.
 All commands are the same however, so running docker on the command line will be the appropriate command.

 ## Dradis CE